-In an effort to address global environmental issues such as resource scarcity, supply chain volatility and bioaccumulation of toxic chemicals, companies are increasingly shifting away from linear production models in favor of circular ones—prioritizing sustainability practices such as eliminating waste, reusing materials and regenerating natural resources.
+In an effort to address global environmental issues such as resource scarcity, supply chain volatility, and bioaccumulation of toxic chemicals, companies are increasingly shifting away from linear production models in favor of circular ones—prioritizing sustainability practices such as eliminating waste, reusing materials, and regenerating natural resources.
 Circular Economy is the term often used to promote these sustainability efforts, but the true extent of a company’s circularity has been difficult to quantify.
-In order to help improve overall confidence and trust in these sustainability claims, UL Standards & Engagement is developing UL 3600, the Standard for Measuring and Reporting Circular Economy Aspects of Products, Sites and Organizations.
+In order to help improve overall confidence and trust in these sustainability claims, UL Standards & Engagement published UL 3600, the Standard for Measuring and Reporting Circular Economy Aspects of Products, Sites and Organizations.

 UL 3600 is intended to help companies quantify circularity consistently and communicate sustainability efforts to consumers transparently.
-It will measure sustainability at the site, product and company level, and will also provide a report with an overall score to rate the circularity of a company’s material flow—its ability to eliminate waste and keep goods in productive use over time.
+It measures sustainability at the site, product, and company level, and also provides a report that allows a company to share the performance of its material flow - its ability to eliminate waste and keep goods in productive use over time.

-The score will demonstrate the overall efficacy of the company’s sustainability efforts, including the use of recycled content and bio-based content, recyclability of products, waste minimization and landfill diversion.
-In order to streamline the evaluation process, the Standard allows companies to provide existing metrics, such as data related to air or water emissions rather than requiring the collection of new data for each evaluation.
+The score helps demonstrate the overall efficacy of the company’s sustainability efforts, including the use of recycled content and bio-based content, recyclability of products, waste minimization, and landfill diversion.
+In order to streamline the evaluation process, the Standard allows companies to provide existing metrics, such as data related to air or water emissions, rather than requiring the collection of new data for each evaluation.
 The process is designed to be as simple as possible to encourage companies to pursue certification and use the score as a benchmark for continuous improvement.

-Additionally, the score will factor in corporate social responsibility elements such as addressing worker health and safety throughout the supply chain, and measuring diversity, equity and inclusion (DE&I) in the company workforce and leadership levels.
-The inclusion of these factors is intended to assist companies in reporting on environmental, social and corporate governance (ESG) to stakeholders, and to make a positive impact on the communities in which facilities are located.
+Additionally, the score factors in corporate social responsibility elements such as addressing worker health and safety throughout the supply chain, and measuring diversity, equity, and inclusion (DE&I) in the company workforce and leadership levels.
+The inclusion of these factors is intended to assist companies in reporting on environmental, social, and corporate governance (ESG) to stakeholders, and to make a positive impact on the communities in which facilities are located.

 - Authorities Having Jurisdiction (AHJ)